-Shortly before midnight on Tuesday, April 8 1930, what has been described as one of the most daring robberies in the history of Australia took place.
+Shortly before midnight on Tuesday, April 8 1930, what has been described as the most daring robbery in the history of Australia took place.

 The heist was conceived by Roy Wilkinson, a 24 year old railway porter.
 Wilkinson had been serving as escort on the mail train from Sydney to Mudgee, which carried the fortnightly pay roll for country rail workers.
 He put the idea to Joseph Ryan, a known criminal.
 Ryan roped in two other shady characters, Arthur Collins and George Morris,